jneilliii/OctoPrint-WindowsInstaller/readme.md

 ![smart screen 2](smartscreen_2.png)

-You may be present with UAC prompt for admin rights once the install starts.
+You may be presented with a UAC prompt for admin rights once the install starts.
 Press the `Yes` button and continue with the installation wizard.

 ![UAC Prompt](uac_prompt.png)